Chen-Steve/Chen-Steve/README.md

 # Hello, I'm Steven! 👋

 ## 🌱 About Me
-I'm a computer science & statistics undergrad who's passionate about ml/ai and fullstack development.
+I'm a computer science & statistics undergrad at UIUC who's passionate about ml/ai and fullstack development.
 I love to explore new technologies and leverage them to solve real-life problems.
 I'm currently reading papers about multimodal LLMS, its exciting!

 ## 💻 Technologies & Tools
 - Proficient in: `Typescript`, `React`, `Node.js`, `Python`, `Kotlin`,